huebn090/camera-trap-data-pipeline/docs/zooniverse_exports.md

 ### Zooniverse Classifications Export

 Click on 'Request new classification export' to get the classifications.
-The structure of a classification is described here: [Zooniverse Classifications](../docs/zooniverse_classification_structure.md).To donwload the classification data from Zooniverse use the following code:
+The structure of a classification is described here: [Zooniverse Classifications](../docs/zooniverse_classification_structure.md).To download the classification data from Zooniverse use the following code:

 ```
 python3 -m zooniverse_exports.get_zooniverse_export \